-DFAT funding is available to cover AHO staff costs required to conduct and delivery in-partner countries activities, such as economy return airfares, accommodation, course delivery and printing of course material.
+DFAT funding is available to cover AHO staff costs required to conduct and deliver in-partner countries activities, such as economy return airfares, accommodation, course delivery and printing of course material.
 For a multi-county program, DFAT funding can cover Fellow's return economy airfares to attend partner activities not held in their home country.
+However, accommodation for Fellows attending partner country activities in their home county or a third country cannot be funded.